wechaty/docusaurus/docusaurus/docs/contributing/writing-documentation.md

   explanations through clearer writing and more examples.

-- New features: documentation of features that have been added to the SDK since the last release.
+- New features: documentation of features that have been added to the framework since the last release.

 This section explains how writers can craft their documentation changes in the most useful and least error-prone ways.